Nuclear Medicine Technologist

 • Bachelor’s degree program admission requirements can be very similar but include additional prerequisite coursework, SAT/ACT scores, letters of recommendation, and sometimes even an in-person interview.

-• Certificate programs require applicants to already have a bachelor’s or associate’s degree in addition to prerequisite coursework, hospital observations, letters of recommendation, and a completed application.
+• Certificate programs require applicants to already have a bachelor’s or associate’s degree, prerequisite coursework, hospital observations, letters of recommendation, and a completed application.

 Nuclear Medicine Technologist Program Accreditation